 - Designed CubeSat bus in SolidWorks, produced engineering drawings for machining.

 - Built test-CubeSat for an IREC launch to test vibration transmissibility.

 - Cooking: I enjoy preparing food, especially baking bread.

-- Brewing: I have also brewed wine, cider, and mead for fun.
+- Brewing: I have also brewed wine, cider, mead, and ginger beer for fun.

-Email: email@example.com (This is the best way to contact me.
-Please have an clear and concise Subject Line.)
+Email: firstname.lastname@example.org (This is the best way to contact me.
+Please have a clear and concise Subject Line.)